sheimi/SGit/README.md

 A Git client for Android.

-# This roject is no longer being maintained.
+# This project is no longer being maintained.
 Further development on this app is now being done in the [MGit project](https://github.com/maks/MGit).
 Please submit all PRs and issues there.

 ## Notes